xoidlabs/xoid/README.md

   - Global state, Local state, FSMs, Streams
   - React, Vue, Svelte, Vanilla JavaScript

+> Starting with good primitives is a profound way to build an API.
+> You don't have to invent patterns in such an API, you discover them.

 ## Packages

 - `xoid` - Core package